Organizing Your Team

 Promotion/Marketing lead: This lead will be the overall promotional campaign visionary and manager and be responsible for outreach, marketing, and promotion.
 They’ll liaise with the logistics lead to ensure promotional and marketing materials are ordered in a timely manner and distributed accordingly.
-Please see Promotion for more details on these roles.

 Programming lead: This lead is the scheduling mastermind behind Startup Week.
 They organize time slots and venues for all programming during the week.
 In addition, they support track captains with the scheduling of their events and support the lead organizer with programming.